the1lab/1lab/src/Data/Sum/Base.lagda.md

 # Sum Types

 Sum types are one of the fundamental ingredients of type theory.
-They play a dual role to the [product type](agda://1Lab.Type#_×_);
-if products allow us to state that we have elements of two types simultaneously, sum types allow us to state that we have an element of _one_ of two types.
+They play a dual role to the [[product type]]; if products allow us to state that we have elements of two types simultaneously, sum types allow us to state that we have an element of _one_ of two types.

 We use the notation `A ⊎ B` to hint at this type's set-theoretic analog: the disjoint union.